 However, you should do it properly.
 Also, air fryers aren’t present on the market for a very long time, so there’s not much information and studies about them.
 Some reports say that foil can be toxic.

 This is why you must research everything on your own and make your own choices.
-Typically, it’s safe to put aluminum foil in your air fryer.
+Despite the many differences between heavy-duty and regular aluminum foil, they both are safe for use in air fryers.
 However, check your user manual just in case.

 When You Shouldn’t Put Aluminum Foil In An Air Fryer?